 Workers may receive 66 2/3% of their gross weekly salary, along with medical coverage.

 If You Are Unfamiliar with SCWCC, Do This

 Frustrated with workers’ compensation claims, and think you will have difficulty keeping up with the process?
 Many injured employees find the system too complex, unfair and have little patience to deal with insurers, employers, commissioners and others involved with benefits approvals.

 Well-respected attorneys can help secure the benefits to which you are entitled.
 Not because they wave magic wands, or have ‘an inside person,’ but because laws are all attorneys deal with.
 These are laws designed to assure the benefits you are owed are paid without hassles, heartaches, excessive denials or red tape.

-For superior representation in workers’ compensation cases, reach out to Hunter W. Morris, Attorney at Law, an attorney for the people who dedicates his time and work to bringing justice to good South Carolina workers like you.
+For superior representation in workers’ compensation cases, reach out to Morris Law, an attorney for the people who dedicates his time and work to bringing justice to good South Carolina workers like you.